breez/fiatlink/FLS01/README.md

 ## Fiat to Bitcoin

 ### Wallet verification (optional)
+Some jurisdictions require wallet verification by users so this spec supports it within the flow.
 To ensure user's ownership of the withdrawing wallet user can sign a message.
 Service provides the user with a message and user returns that message or part of the predefined message which the user then returns signed with his public key:
 Example:
 ```
 "node_pubkey": "02765a281bd188e80a89e6ea5092dcb8ebaaa5c5da341e64327e3fadbadcbc686c",